Steve Domer was born in Canton, Ohio in 1952 but at

 among the 100,000's of submitted entries.
 The song "Girl You're The Only One for Me" is an example of these sessions,

 and can be heard on Steve's SoundClick

-In May, 1977, Steve and his wife moved to San Diego, CA where he further
+In 1977, Steve and his wife moved to San Diego, CA where he continues his

 rock sound limited opportunity for steady gigs in the top 40/disco San Diego club scene.
 By 1978, Steve along with the bassist, Bob Lantis, formed the band "Front

 Page" focusing their repertoire on the commercial Top 40 "disco" sounds, made popular

 at that time with "Saturday Night Fever".
 The band performed regularly in the